Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Experiment: Quadruped Robot

+To apply the NN editing, we first obtain the available knowledge about the actor-value function and action policy.
+Referring to \cref{bellman}, the action-value function can be re-denoted by

-Our proposed reward and the formula \eqref{bellman} imply that the Q-value does not include any odd-order monomials, and the critic network shall strictly comply with this knowledge.
+According to Taylor's theorem in \cref{cmar}, expanding the action-value function in \cref{bellmanccc} around the (one-dimensional real value) $\mathcal{R}\left(\mathbf{s}(k), \mathbf{a}_{\text{drl}}(k) \right)$, and recalling \cref{ourreward}, we conclude the action-value function does not include any odd-order monomials of $[\mathbf{s}(k)]_{i}, i = 1, \ldots, 12$, and is independent of $\mathbf{a}_{\text{drl}}(k)$.
+The critic network shall strictly comply with the knowledge.
 This knowledge compliance can be achieved via our proposed NN editing.
+We do not obtain the invariant knowledge about action policy in this example.
+In other words, according to our analysis, the action policy depends on all the elements of the system state $\mathbf{s}(k)$.
+So, in this example, we only need to design a physics-knowledge-enhanced critic network.

-The architecture of the resulting knowledge-enhanced critic network in this example is shown in Figure \ref{ccoo}, where the PhN architecture is given in Figure \ref{bnn} (b).
-We compare the performance of knowledge-enhanced critic networks with fully-connected MLP (FC MLP) used in Section \ref{comdrldog}.
-Figure \ref{ccoo} shows that different critic networks can be obtained by changing the output dimensions $n$.
-We here consider three models: knowledge-enhanced critic network with $n = 2$ (KN 2), knowledge-enhanced critic network with $n = 3$ (KN 3), and knowledge-enhanced critic network with $n = 5$ (KN 5).
+The architecture of the considered physics-knowledge-enhanced critic network in this example is shown in \cref{ccoo}, where the PhyN architecture is given in \cref{bnn} (b).
+We compare the performance of physics-knowledge-enhanced critic networks with fully-connected multi-layer perceptron (FC MLP). \cref{ccoo} shows that different critic networks can be obtained by only changing the output dimensions $n$.
+We here consider three models: physics-knowledge-enhanced critic network with $n = 10$ (PKN-10), physics-knowledge-enhanced critic network with $n = 15$ (PKN-15), and physics-knowledge-enhanced critic network with $n = 20$ (PKN-20).
 The parameter numbers of all network models are summarized in Table \ref{taboo}.

-The trajectories of episode reward of the four models are shown in Figure \ref{ubopdogerf}, which in conjunction with Table \eqref{taboo}, show that except for the smallest network, i.e., KN 2, the knowledge-enhanced critic network, having a significantly small number of parameters (Models KN 3 and KN 5), can reach the similar performance (viewed from episode reward) of FC MLP having a number of parameters.
-This, on the other hand, means the knowledge-enhanced critic network can avoid significant spurious correlations via NN editing.
+The trajectories of episode reward of the four models in \cref{taboo} are shown in Figure \ref{ubopdogerf}, which, in conjunction with Table \ref{taboo}, show that except for the smallest knowledge-enhanced critic network (i.e., model PKN-10), other networks (i.e., models PKN-15 and PKN-20) outperform the very large FC MLP model, viewed from perspectives of parameter numbers, episode reward and stability of training.
+This, on the other hand, implies that the physics-knowledge-enhanced critic network can avoid significant spurious correlations via NN editing.